 Use a Water Heater Insulation Jacket in the Winter

 If your water heater is located in your basement or any other room that gets cold in the winter, it’s worth investing in a water heater insulation jacket.
 They prevent heat loss so that your system doesn’t have to endure unnecessary stress during the winter when the temperature outside drops.

 They are inexpensive, and you can find a variety of them on Amazon.
 This particular insulation jacket is one of the best sellers, and its maker claims you’ll get a position return on investment in 6 to 12 months due to energy savings.

 There are several signs of water heater failure that you should never ignore.
 Here’s how you know the life of your water heater is coming to an end.

 Is the water in your home cooler than usual?
 According to Benjamin Franklin Plumbing, one of the most common symptoms of water heater failure is a drop in water temperature.

-As minerals settle against the lining of your tank, the build-up creates a barrier between the water and heating element which causes your system to work harder to heat the water.
-Over time, the blockage becomes too thick for the system to function properly.
+As minerals settle against the lining of your tank, the build-up creates a barrier between the water and heating element, which causes your system to work harder to heat the water.
+Over time, the blockage becomes too thick for the system to function correctly.